Posts

 Image

 Hello, and welcome.
-This site is about the village of Moor Row in West Cumbria.
+This Internet site is about the village of Moor Row in West Cumbria.
 The history of Moor Row is one intrinsically linked to the industrial boom that transformed West Cumbria.
 While the area's roots stretch back to before 1762, when the homesteads of Low Moor Row and High Moor Row dotted the landscape between Summerhill Mansion and Woodend with Cleator, the true genesis of the modern village lies in iron ore and the mighty railway.
 From Homestead to Hub The early landscape was characterised by family landholdings, such as the estate of the Wildridge family at Low Moor Row, located on what would become Church Street.
 The marriage of Elizabeth Wildridge to the local gardener, Dalzell, and his subsequent inheritance of the estates, is a pivotal local event.
 This link is preserved today, not just through family lore but in the village's street names, a testament to the enduring influence of the early landowners.
-The Railway Catalyst The mid-19th century witnessed an expl...
+The Railway Catalyst The mid-19th century witnes...

 Image